mehakmanwani/chatbot-demo/README.md

 1. Clone (or download) the python application from this GitHub Repo

-2. Open Watson Conversation Service & create credentials (from the tab on the left)
+2. Open Watson Conversation Service & click on 'New Credential' to create credentials (from the tab on the left)

 3. Copy the Username and Password from the credentials